aws-samples/iam-access-analyzer-custom-policy-check-samples/resource-policies/role-trust-policies/allowlist-federated-access-oidc.md

 }
 ```

-###### Candidate policy 4: FAIL - allows access to an OIDC provider that was not allow-listed in the reference policy
+###### Candidate policy 4: FAIL - allows access to an OIDC provider that was not allowlisted in the reference policy
 ```json
 {
   "Version": "2012-10-17",